February 24, 2018

 - If a team misses its race, the race will not be rerun.

-- Keep in mind that it is possible for a car to lose its first two races and be eliminated at that point.In order to avoid having a disappointed Cub, if a team has more than 6 boys, the rotation needs to be set up so that ALL boys get to participate by the second race.
+- Keep in mind that it is possible for a car to lose its first two races and be eliminated at that point.In order to avoid having a disappointed Cub Scout, if a team has more than six Cub Scouts, the rotation needs to be set up so that all Cub Scouts get to participate by the second race.